MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-This feature leverages the capabilities of Copilot to find and repair the selectors of the required UI elements on your screen.
+This feature applies the capabilities of Copilot to find and repair the selectors of the required UI elements on your screen.
 Users simply need to review and approve Copilot's suggestions.
-Alternatively, users can manually indicate the UI elements on their screen, and Power Automate for Desktop will adjust the selectors accordingly.
+Alternatively, users can manually indicate the UI elements on their screen, and Power Automate for Desktop adjusts the selectors accordingly.

 > [!IMPORTANT]
 > - This is a preview feature.